For Administrators, Teachers, and Moderators

 Discussion prompts are part of your course curriculum, so they appear within the content-area of a step and above the "Complete Step" button so learners won't miss them.

-Tip: you can add Discussion Prompts to the "Source Path" so that it's shared with all the cohorts taking a course.
+Tip: Admins and Editors can add Discussion Prompts to the "Source Path" so that it's shared with all the cohorts taking a course.
 Also, teachers and moderators may add their own prompts that are only visible to their cohorts.

 Here's how to post a Discussion Prompt to a step: